 Vancouver is paradise for outdoor enthusiasts thanks to its mountains, abundance of nature, beaches, world-class parks and recreational opportunities.

-The region has some of the best mountain biking, skiing, hiking, boating and other outdoor activities anywhere in the world.
+The region has some of the best mountain biking, skiing, hiking, boating and other outdoor activities in Canada.

 Click on the following links to skip to specific information: